 DELETED.
 This scenario is superceded by the text and flows in section B.7, Local SMS and SOA Recovery.

-Scoped/Filtered GET of Network Data
+Scoped/Filtered GET of Network Data from Local SMS

 This scenario shows a request for network data via a scoped/filtered M-GET.
 Scoping and filtering can be done from the serviceProvNetwork object.